wptrainingteam/managing-spam-on-a-site/README.md

 * You can also request WordPress to hold a comment for moderation if it contains any offensive words, names, emails etc. This will however require you to list these out in the large text field.

 * Comment Blacklist is very similar to the above setting however any comments found to contain these words will be immediately sent to the trash.

-[QUESTION: looking at comment spam tools as mentioned here: https://codex.wordpress.org/Combating_Comment_Spam.
-Some of this is touched on in the Settings Lesson Plan, but not all.
-Should detailed notes be included in this LP, or edited into the sessions LP.]

 **Managaing Spam using the Akismet Anti-Spam Plugin**